skillcadet/blog/_posts/2024-10-01-cloud-init-k8s-node.md

 - [ swap, null ]
 ```

-We start with the '#cloud-config' stanza.
+We start with the `#cloud-config` stanza.
 Next we have an choice.
-We can create separate cloud-config.yaml files for each node and provide our own hostname, or, depending on your provider, we leave the hostname/create_hostname_file stanza's out and your node will be called something random or will be called 'ubuntu' by default.
-The hostname stanza is the only custom resource and if your hosts are called 'ubuntu', it's simple to change manually when you login to the host the first time.
+We can create separate cloud-config.yaml files for each node and provide our own hostname, or, depending on your provider, we leave the hostname/create_hostname_file stanzas out and your node will be called something random or will be called `ubuntu` by default.
+The hostname stanza is the only custom resource and if your hosts are called `ubuntu`, it's simple to change manually when you login to the host the first time.

 Finally, we make sure that swap is disabled in the config.
 Later, we'll run a command to make sure swap is currently off.
 ### Add admin user